 The University of Alberta is committed to discovery-driven research, scholarship, and creative activity across the academy that will drive the next generation economy.
 Excellence in both translational and discovery-driven research, scholarship, and creative activity is the responsibility of research-intensive teaching institutions in our society today, and is consistent with an institution and a province that must be positioned to compete on the global stage.
-As with the U of A's access and programming priorities, we have also identified three core research themes to be pursued by the institution: diversified excellence and impact, competitive and well-managed research resources, and internationalization.
+As with the U of A's access and programming priorities, we have also identified three core research themes to be pursued by the institution: competitive and well-managed research resources; diversified excellence and impact; competitive and well-managed research resources; and internationalization.